kedlaya/math157/takeaway.md

-Good ideas:
-- For redundancy, always bring two laptops to class.
-And their charger(s).
-(Side benefit: this means one can catch up on email or work during that awkward few minutes before class starts!)
-- The text on the projector can *always* be larger.
-Also, use global account settings to choose a sensible color scheme for the editor (e.g., Monokai).
-- Before pushing any handout or assignment, use the "edit handout" button and:
-  - remove all cell output;
-  - remove any extra files (or better yet, don't create them there in the first place; sometimes CoCalc will undelete them without warning);
-  - make sure the kernel is set correctly (to the first one to be used);
-  - for assignments, check that the due date is correctly set (this creates an extra file in the project).
-- Regarding assignments:
-  - Write the problem sets first, then construct lectures around them.
-  - Since the later problem sets are naturally harder, maybe for balance they should also be shorter.
-  - Students appreciate having the next homework available as soon as the previous one is collected.
-  - If each unit will be running MWF, have the corresponding problem set due the following Monday or Tuesday.
-And try to schedule sections and office hours with this in mind.
-- Clarify at the outset what communication is and is not allowed by email.
-In particular, routine questions about upcoming homework should generally be restricted to office hours or virtual office hours.
-(However, questions about technical issues with the homework are fair game, although don't promise individual answers.)
-- Consider, in addition to pushing out the lectures, pushing out a second copy of each notebook with the annotations made during class.
-- To cut down on lag in the chat room, one should periodically archive the chat room and create a new one.
-We might also want to try using Piazza instead of, or in addition to, the group chat room.

-What to explain to TAs at the first meeting:
-- Demonstrate features of the course project.
-- Indicate the location of the chat room.
-- Create the duty roster ahead of time (with virtual office hours and solution keys) and explain its use at the TA meeting.

 Possible changes for next time:
 - At the moment, most students come having seen C and/or Java in one of the basic CSE courses.